Underscore-Gaming/28DaysLaterBugTracker/.github/ISSUE_TEMPLATE/issue-report-form.md

 Specify what type of bug this is (Item/Environmental/Mechanic):
 Where did this happen?:
 What were you doing when it happened?:
+Explain the issue in as much detail as you can:
 Anything else we should know?:

 # Console logs